bachelor-2014/report/v2/tracking.md

 It is an essential feature of EvoBot to provide visual aid in the form of droplet detection.
 This is a feature that is also present in the previous iteration, Splotbot.
-The relevant parts of Gutiérrez [@gutierrez2012] report has been extracted and used as an offset of the design of droplet detection in EvoBot.
+The relevant parts of Gutiérrez's [@gutierrez2012] report has been extracted and used as an offset of the design of droplet detection in EvoBot.
 The implementation in EvoBot has been shown as sufficient for tracking a single droplet but with some shortcomings.
 Experiments have also shown that the